bcgov/WALLY/backend/api/v1/watersheds/README.md

 #### SRTM

-SRTM tiles are available from EarthExplorer. todo: better process for downloading tiles.
+SRTM tiles are available from EarthExplorer.
 You will need the BC streams file from above and the Washington streams file from https://geo.wa.gov/datasets/71fa52e7d6224fde8b09facb12b30f04_24.

 We use 3005 for SRTM DEM's, but we may want to refactor to 4326 in the future.